 It is sometimes difficult for physicians to make a definitive diagnosis in young children.
 This is because problems may not be apparent or may be too subtle to accurately detect and diagnose at a very young age.
 As the child grows older, however, a more accurate diagnosis and prognosis can be made.
 An early diagnosis is crucial for early intervention.

 Epilepsy has very different effects on different people.
-While some children have well controlled seizures, others may have several obvious seizures a day in addition to being diagnosed with another medical condition such as autism or cerebral palsy.
-Therefore, every child’s situation is unique and each child has his/her own special needs.
+While some people have well controlled seizures, others may have several obvious seizures a day in addition to being diagnosed with another medical condition such as autism or cerebral palsy.
+Therefore, every person’s situation is unique and each person has his/her own special needs.

-Expand Conditions that May Increase the Chances of Epilepsy SectionConditions that May Increase the Chances of Epilepsy
+Expand Conditions that Are More Common With, or May Increase the Chances of, Epilepsy SectionConditions that Are More Common With, or May Increase the Chances of, Epilepsy

 Autism is a neurological disorder involving difficulties relating to and communicating with other persons.
 About 30 per cent of children with autism also have epilepsy.
 Children with autism often have abnormal EEGs, as do children with epilepsy, which may add to the difficulty of diagnosing each of these conditions in the same child.
 Other more detailed tests will often be needed to determine whether the child with autism is also exhibiting abnormal brain wave activity because of epilepsy.